mfidino/mfidino.github.io/blog/_posts/2023-3-4-split_mcmc.md

 [1] 10000     7     2

 ```
-The first dimension is for the 10,000 MCMC samples, the second dimension is for each species, and the third is for the two parameters associated to that species.
-So, if I wanted to get all the MCMC samples as well as the intercept and slope
-term for the third species, all I would need to do is
+The first dimension is for the 10,000 MCMC samples, the second dimension is for species, and the third is for the two parameters associated to that species.
+So, if I wanted to take a peek at the first few MCMC samples of the intercept and slope for the third species, I can just subset the second dimension of `my_mcmc$psi_beta`!

 ```R
 head(my_mcmc$psi_beta[,3,])